eccentricdevotion/TARDIS/installation.md

 While not essential to make the TARDIS plugin work, the following plugins will make your Time Travelling experience even better.

-1. Install the [TARDISChunkGenerator](http://dev.bukkit.org/bukkit-plugins/tardis) plugin so that you can generate TARDISes in their own self-contained void world.
-2. Install [WorldGuard](http://dev.bukkit.org/bukkit-plugins/worldguard) to automatically protect your TARDIS from griefing, and stop mobs spawning in TARDIS worlds.
+1. Install [WorldGuard](http://dev.bukkit.org/bukkit-plugins/worldguard) to automatically protect your TARDIS from griefing.
-3. Install [WorldBorder](http://dev.bukkit.org/bukkit-plugins/worldborder) to restrict the size of the worlds generated for TARDIS occupation.
-4. Install a Permissions plugin, so that you can restrict or grant players the rights to use TARDIS’ different features.
+2. Install a permissions plugin, so that you can restrict or grant players the rights to use TARDIS’ different features.
 We like [PermissionsBukkit](http://dev.bukkit.org/bukkit-plugins/permbukkit/).
-5. Install [TARDISWeepingAngels](weeping-angels.html) for a more Who-like experience!
+3. Install [TARDISWeepingAngels](weeping-angels.html) for a more Who-like experience!
-6. Install [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) so that the TARDIS Zero Room is completely detached from the universe and the TARDIS Keyboard is editable by clicking it.
+4. Install [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) so that the TARDIS Zero Room is completely dettached from the universe.
+Also required by LibsDisguises below.
-7. Install [LibsDisguises](http://www.spigotmc.org/resources/libs-disguises.81/) so that you can use the Genetic Manipulator / Immortality Gate.
+5. Install [LibsDisguises](http://www.spigotmc.org/resources/libs-disguises.81/) so that you can use the Genetic Manipulator / Immortality Gate.
-8. Install [Dynmap-TARDIS](http://dev.bukkit.org/bukkit-plugins/dynmap-tardis/) so that you show real-time TARDIS locations on the Dynmap plugin map.
+6. Install [Dynmap-TARDIS](http://dev.bukkit.org/bukkit-plugins/dynmap-tardis/) so that you show real-time TARDIS locations on the Dynmap plugin map.

 ### Video
 <iframe src="https://player.vimeo.com/video/58356201" width="600" height="366" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>